 According to Section-110(d) of the Uniform Commercial Code, if a check payable to two or more people is ambiguous in terms of the payee(s), any of the stated payees can deposit the check into their individual accounts.

-In every case, all other payees must endorse the check with their signatures.
+In every case, all payees must endorse the check with their signatures.

-Chase and Wells Fargo requires that, if you want to deposit a check that is payable to two individuals, both payees must go to a branch in person and present government identification to verify the signatures on the back of the check.
+Chase and Wells Fargo require that if you want to deposit a check that is payable to two individuals, both payees must go to a branch in person and present government identification to verify the signatures on the back of the check.

 Other banks are rather lenient.
 Citibank and online bank Capital One 360 simply required that checks are properly endorsed by all payees.
 They don’t stipulate that all payees must provide identification or maintain joint accounts.